weblidity/docgen/website/docs/quick-demo.md

 * `website/docs/<productId>/index.md` - the product summary page in product folder.
 * `website/products.outline.yaml`

-The generated `website/products.outline.yaml` contains a sidebar content which `skelo CLI` will use in the next step.
+The generated `website/products.outline.yaml` file contains a sidebar content which `skelo CLI` will use in the next step.

 ```yaml
 sidebars: